-We’ll examine the medical definitions of tics, discuss some colloquial misnomers (ex. ‘nervous tics’), and talk about how anxiety fits into all of this.
+We’ll examine the medical definitions of tics, discuss some colloquial misnomers (ex., ‘nervous tics’), and discuss how anxiety fits into all of this.

 What are anxiety tics?

 Tics are involuntary, repetitive movements or vocalizations.
-We all have them to some extent; however, when they become excessive and start to interfere with our everyday lives, they may be a sign of a more serious underlying condition.
+We all have them to some extent; however, when they become excessive and interfere with our everyday lives, they may indicate a more serious underlying condition.